bithippie/bithippie.github.io/_technology/paywall.md

 Onward!

 ### 🤖 Auto Reply
-Assigning the `Contact` and `Filtered` labels is a great first step for determining who should potentially my paywall.
+Assigning the `Contact` and `Filtered` labels is a great first step for determining who should potentially encounter my paywall.

 The next obstacle is how to automatically reply with the paywall.
 Turns out Gmail doesn't offer a convenient way to do this either 😡.

 Unsurprisingly, this too is a solved problem.
-Whether you choose to use an if this than that (IFTTT) task automation tool like [Zapier's Gmail automations](https://zapier.com/apps/gmail/integrations/gmail/10331/auto-respond-to-gmail-emails) or by writing [yet another Google App Script](https://webapps.stackexchange.com/a/47691), one can auto-reply with the paywall message to messages in the `Filtered` bucket.
+Whether you choose to use an if this than that (IFTTT) task automation tool such as one of [Zapier's Gmail automations](https://zapier.com/apps/gmail/integrations/gmail/10331/auto-respond-to-gmail-emails) or by writing [yet another Google App Script](https://webapps.stackexchange.com/a/47691), one can auto-reply with the paywall message to emails labeled `Filtered`.

 With all this in pace, I wrote up my message and configured the automation script to send my reply to the sender of any message labeled `Filtered`.

 #### ⭐️ Bonus: Declutter your Inbox

-You may recall from above that one of my goals was to keep my inbox from filling up with unwanted messages.
+You may recall from above that one of my goals was to keep my inboxes from filling up with unwanted messages.
 Assigning labels of `Contact` or `Filtered` is a useful mechanism for partitioning messages, but it doesn't reduce the total number of messages I have to filter through.

-After some digging I discovered a feature of Gmail I'm willing to bet you've haven't noticed.
+After some digging, I discovered a feature of Gmail that I'm willing to bet you've haven't noticed.

 [Multiple Inboxes](https://support.google.com/mail/answer/9694882?hl=en)!